swcarpentry/training-course/_submissions/round-02/1/2012-11-06-round-2-1-array-reductions.md

 In [56]: arr.std(axis=0)
 Out[56]: array([ 0.5       ,  0.46418612,  2.75816968])</pre>

-Let&#8217;s spot check our results for mean by computing the mean for column 1 (second variable) explicitly using a for-loop:
+Let's spot check our results for mean by computing the mean for column 1 (second variable) explicitly using a for-loop:

 <pre>In [63]: column1 = arr[:, 1]